 Limitation of ocular movements resulting in binocular diplopia (double vision) may be due to direct involvement of the extraocular muscles, interference with their mechanisms of action, or dysfunction of the third (oculomotor), fourth (trochlear), or sixth (abducens) cranial nerves.
 Pain may occur as a result of rapid expansion or inflammation or the orbital tissues or infiltration of sensory nerves.

 Disease involving the superior orbital fissure produces a characteristic combination (superior orbital fissure syndrome) of diplopia (third, fourth, and/or sixth cranial nerves), corneal and facial anesthesia (first [ophthalmic] division of fifth [trigeminal] cranial nerve), and possible proptosis.
-Disease at the orbital apex also causes visual ...
+Disease at the orbital apex also ...